Top tips on keeping your home warm this winter

 Keeping warm is a key part of getting through winter.
 Implementing some of these tips will help keep the cold out and if they are all used then you're more likely to have a warmer home as the cold sets in.

-Another way to end up in a warmer, drier and healthy home is to talk to the nice people at Genius Homes.
-With so many standard insulation inclusions you're getting a house that's ready to handle the cold.
-And with the Genius Homes team being based in Timaru they know a thing or two about a cold snap.
+Another way to end up in a warmer, drier and healthy home is to talk to the team at Genius Homes regarding our range of modern prefab houses.
+With so many standard insulation inclusions you're getting a house that's ready to handle the cold, and with the Genius Homes team being based in Timaru they know a thing or two about a cold snap!